rsteve-dev/CSC_256_Team8/API Test Lab/APIDocumentation.md

 ## Authentication

-Authentication is required to access certain API endpoints.
+Authentication is required to access specific API endpoints.
 We use API keys for authentication.
-To obtain an API key, please contact our support team.
+To obtain an API key, please get in touch with our support team.

 ### Request Headers